 Home inspection timing depends on the provisions of the sales contract.
 For example, the home inspection may occur after the contract is signed because both the seller and buyer do not want to delay closing.
 Under such circumstances, your attorney must be sure to include in the sales contract what is known as an “inspection contingency date.”
 That contingency date specifies the final date that the inspection must occur and includes details about buyer and seller remedies if the inspector discovers defects.

 Matters become complicated where the sales contract contains an “AS IS” clause.
 That clause generally implies that the seller disclaims any further obligation to compensate the buyer for defective home conditions he or she finds after closing.
-If your sales contract contains an “AS IS” clause and you have questions about what it means, then do not hesitate to call JRQ & Associates.
+If your sales contract contains an “AS IS” clause and you have questions about what it means, then do not hesitate to call an experienced real estate attorney at JRQ & Associates.